You want to score high on the GRE, and you’re wondering if taking a prep course is actually worth it?

 Before deciding on a prep course

 Take a GRE diagnostic test.
 First, you will need to measure your baseline score.
 Complete one of the free full-length tests available online and see how you perform on each section.
-If you’re deficient in one or more area and you’re far away from your target score, taking a prep course is recommended.
+If you’re deficient in one or more areas and you’re far away from your target score, taking a prep course is recommended.

 There are a couple of reasons to invest in a GRE course: